metomi/metomi-vms/README.md

 ```
 source aws-credentials
 ```
-Once you have created (& potentially added) the security group to your AWS Vagrantfile, you should edit the top-level Vagrantfile to point to `Vagrantfile.aws_ubuntu-1804`.
-Then provision the VM by
+Once you have created (& potentially added) the security group to your AWS Vagrantfile, you should then provision the VM by
 ```
 vagrant up --provider=aws
 ```